Iván Muck, Co-founder & CEO at ff.next tells us how the fintech company is helping youngsters gain financial knowledge.

 Did you benefit from any government grants, and did that help keep your business afloat?

 Iván Muck: We applied for and fortunately received support from the Hungarian government for financing the wages of our colleagues working in the area of research and development.
 Furthermore, we also won several grants for transforming our end-to-end, mobile-first banking e-sales solution, Flint, and optimizing it to SME lending too.
-This was a great opportunity since several SMEs are fighting with liquidity problems due to the pandemic, so our solution really can help them get the necessary funds to continue operating.
+This was a great opportunity since several SMEs are fighting liquidity problems due to the pandemic, so our solution really can help them get the necessary funds to continue operating.

 Your final thoughts?